Pour ces informations en français, s'il vous plaît cliquez ici.

 Marguerite McCarron, RP, Toronto

-Marguerite is a mental health therapist in private practice.
+Marguerite is a Registered Psychotherapist in private practice.
 She has experience working in both child welfare and children’s mental health settings providing a range of direct clinical and management services.
 She has over 25 years of experience working with children and adolescents presenting with complex social, emotional and behavioural needs.
 She specializes in attachment focused and trauma informed services to fostered and adopted children, youth and their families.

 Elaine Quinn, RSW, Toronto/Calrgary